R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

     }
 }
 ```
-This sample implements `Closeable` on the host and port parameters to allow the caller to close any underlying
+This sample implements `Closeable` on the host and port parameters of the `SocketEnclaveTransport()` method to allow
-connections.
+the caller to close any underlying connections.
 The `input` and `output` streams are the communication channels with the host server for receiving and sending raw
 bytes.